davidvargas485/Pokemon-Data-Dig/README.md

 ## Tools Used
 * MySQL Workbench (for data cleaning and analysis)
 * Microsoft Excel (for data visualization)
+* Pages (for data visualization and graphic manipulation)

 ## Glance of the Results